Isaac737/Smart-Contract-Management---ETH-AVAX/README.md

 # DanBank
 ## Welcome to DanBank!
 This project is a decentralized application (dApp) that offers users the opportunity to interact with a smart contract on the Ethereum blockchain.
-DanBank provides an engaging experience for users to mint and burn Ethereum (ETH) tokens, generate mystery items, and win exciting prizes through a gacha system.
+DanBank provides an engaging experience for users to mint and burn Ethereum (ETH) tokens, generate mystery items, and win exciting prizes.

 # Table of Contents
 * Overview